bioruffo/sortgdc/README.md

 The files will also be renamed as to have the 'Case ID' as prefix, for easier identification.

 The script will also create the following output files:
-- `info_initial.tsv` containing all data from the samplesheet, plus the md5sum of each file;
+- `info_initial.tsv` containing all data from the samplesheet, plus the md5sum of each file, its 'downloaded' status, and the 'md5sum_ok' check if requested;
 - `allfiles.md5` a file ready to be used as input to `md5sum -c`;
 - `info_final.tsv` containing all data from `info_initial.tsv` plus the destination path and filename.